-TEXTBLOCK – Keep original cover as first page. – Create holes adjacent to the spine and sew in pamphlet style. – Adhere plain black endpapers. – Line spine with cloth and manilla lining.
+TEXTBLOCK – Keep original cover as first page. – Create holes adjacent to the spine and sew as thesis binding. – Adhere plain black endpapers. – Line spine with cloth and manilla lining.
 BINDING – Create new cover – flat back and quater-bound with black cloth spine and printed cover in the style of the original. – Case-in and finish.

 I completed this volume some months back for an lady who was keen to preserve the book before it fell apart completely.
 As with so many books owned by individuals, the monetary value of this book was minimal, but the sentimental value was priceless.
 It is a classic Holy Bible, given to the owner as a child by her Grandmother, and has been loved and treasured ever since.
 As is often the case with books of such high sentimental value, the volume had deteriorated from such regular use.
 I greatly enjoy working on these types of books, despite their lack of social status in the book world, as there is little thanks in the conservation world that will match that given by someone whose treasured book has been carefully conserved and given new life for years to come.

 BINDING Both boards were attached to the case and the spine was in tact.
 The shoulders at head and tail were worn, as was the tail at the spine edge.
 All the corners had minor ware, more so at the head.
 The case was detached from the textblock at front and at back after the end papers and map.
 The mull was exposed, worn down and deteriorating, though the tapes were still in tact.